A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Results

-The SED, shown in Figure~\ref{fig:Figure10}, indicates a marginal excess in the third energy bin (TS = 9.19), while all other bins fall below threshold, with TS values of 8.05, 7.83, 7.83, and 7.87.
-While the third bin marginally exceeds the TS > 9 threshold, the absence of consistent excess in the other bins and the low global TS value suggest that this is likely a statistical fluctuation rather than evidence of genuine emission.
-A search of the Fermi-LAT Fourth Source Catalog (4FGL-DR4) reveals no previously identified $\gamma$-ray sources within $1^\circ$ of the VV~114 position.
+The SED, displayed in Figure~\ref{fig:Figure14}, shows a marginal excess in the third energy bin (TS = 9.19), while the remaining bins lie below threshold with TS values of 8.05, 7.83, 7.83, and 7.87.
+Although the third bin slightly exceeds the TS $>9$ threshold, the absence of consistent excess across other bins and the overall low global TS indicate that this feature is likely a statistical fluctuation rather than genuine emission.
+A search of the Fermi-LAT 4FGL-DR4 catalog confirms that no previously identified $\gamma$-ray sources exist within $1^\circ$ of VV~114.

+\rthis{The residual TS map (Figure~\ref{fig:Figure15}) was examined to assess the quality of the spatial fit and to test for potential overfitting or underfitting of the background.
+The residuals are distributed symmetrically around zero, with a TS range of $-3.22$ to $+4.67$, a mean value of $-0.02$, and a standard deviation of $1.08$.
+No pixels exceed $\pm3\sigma$, confirming that the model adequately accounts for both diffuse and point-source contributions within the region of interest.
+The absence of any localized positive or negative residuals indicates that the background model is statistically consistent with the data and that no additional unmodeled $\gamma$-ray component is present near VV~114.}

+\rthis{Recent observations with the James Webb Space Telescope (JWST) under the GOALS-JWST program~\citep{Evans2022,Rich2023} provide unprecedented detail on VV~114.
+Mid-infrared imaging and spectroscopy reveal nearly forty compact knots of intense star formation and a substantial population of previously obscured, massive, dusty star clusters, significantly increasing the known number of active regions.
+Spatially resolved spectroscopy has clarified the presence of an active galactic nucleus (AGN) in the southwestern nucleus of VV~114E, while confirming vigorous star formation in the northeastern core.
+These observations offer new insights into the interplay between star formation and possible AGN activity during early-stage galaxy merging~\citep{Evans2022,Rich2023,Gonzalez2024}.}